The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 They started talking on Facebook after Waithaka came across his song.
 And when he was still called Vinticqeezy.
 If you want to remember what kapuka sounded like in 2008, watch Piga Picha (at your own risk).

-So after the introduction, Waithaka drove to Houston.
-And on that first visit, he got to know Giggz just like it happened with Kwame.
+After the introduction through Sasabasi, Waithaka drove to Houston.
+And on that first visit, he got to know Giggz as it happened with Kwame.
 About Giggz, he has only good things to say.
 “He has an amazing studio, amazing skill as a producer and mixing and mastering engineer.”

 Making Malkia EP